Stuart Fairchild Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.73 team ERA that ranks first across all league pitching staffs.
+- The Blue Jays have a 3.71 team ERA that ranks No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 147 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Blue Jays pitchers combine to give up 148 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Berrios aims for his 10th victory when he makes the start for the Blue Jays, his 25th of the season.
-He is 9-8 with a 3.53 ERA and 132 strikeouts in 140 1/3 innings pitched.

-- In his last appearance on Friday against the Chicago Cubs, the righty went 4 1/3 innings, allowing four earned runs while surrendering nine hits.
+- In his most recent outing on Saturday, Aug.
+12 against the Chicago Cubs, the right-hander tossed six innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.